 Accessing your Line of Credit: Easily transfer the funds by phone or online from your HELOC account into your checking account.

-Timeline: Quicker funding time then a Home Equity Loan.
+Timeline: Quicker funding time than a Home Equity Loan.

 Fees: A valuation of your property will need to be completed to learn the value of your home.
 There are also other fees associated with this loan.